 - a basicConstraints extension marked critical.
 The cA field is set true.
 The pathLenConstraint is not present. - a keyUsage extension marked critical.
 Bit positions for keyCertSign and cRLSign are set.
-The digitalSignature bit may also be set if this CA also signs OCSP responses.
+If the Root CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set